Nail art

 Nail art is a creative way to paint, decorate, enhance, and embellish nails.
 It is a type of artwork that can be done on fingernails and toenails, usually after manicures or pedicures.
-Manicures and pedicures are beauty treatments that trim, shape, and polish the nails.
-Often, these procedures remove the cuticles and soften the skin around the nails.
-Types of manicures can vary from polish on natural nails to dipping powder and acrylic nails.

 History

-The exact origin of nail treatments is unclear, since it appears to have originated in different parts of the world around the same time.
+The exact origin of nail treatments is unclear since they appear to have originated in different parts of the world around the same time.
 In ancient Egypt, from 5000 to 3000 BC, women would dye their nails with henna to indicate social status and seductiveness.
 Women of the lower class wore pastel and neutral shades, while the upper classes wore deep, bright shades.
 In Babylonia, 3200 BC, men, not women, painted their nails with black and green kohl, an ancient cosmetic.
 To prepare for war, warriors of Babylon spent hours having their nails prepared, hair curled, and other similar beauty treatments.
 As in ancient Egypt, nail color indicated one's status, black for noblemen and green for the common man.
-Around the same time, 3000 BC, the first nail polish originated in ancient China.
+Around the same time, in 3000 BC, the first nail polish originated in ancient China.The Chinese first would put porcelan false fingertips on as a symbol of their class.
 It was made from beeswax, egg whites, gelatin, vegetable dyes, and gum arabic.
 Chinese dipped their nails in this mixture for several hours or left it on to dry.
-Colors ranged from pink to red, depending on the mixture of the ingredients.
+Colors ranged from pink to red, depending on the mix of the ingredients.
 During the Zhou Dynasty, 600 BC, royalty used this simple nail polish with gold and silver dust on their nails to show their social status.

 The Ming dynasty (1368-1644) was known for extremely long nails.
 Sometimes, these nails were protected by gold- and jewel-encrusted nail guards.
 Servants performed personal chores for the royals so their nails did not break or become damaged.
-Empress Dowager Cixi of China, who ruled from 1835 to 1908, was known for her outrageous nails.
+Empress Dowager Cixi of China, who ruled from 1835 to 1908, was known for her long nails.
 Many photos show the empress with 6-inch-long gold guards protecting her long nails.
-All of the aforementioned did not use nail art as it is widely known today, only stained, dyed, or dusted the fingernails and toenails.
-The first actual record of nail art was from the short-lived Inca Empire (1438-1533), which at that time was one of the largest empires in South America.
+A lot of these above did not use nail art as it is widely known today, only stained, dyed, or dusted the fingernails and toenails.
+The first actual record of nail art was from the short-lived Inca Empire (1438-1533), one of the largest empires in South America.
 Incas decorated their nails by painting eagles on them.
 In 1770, the first fancy gold and silver manicure sets were created.
 French King Louis XVI, who ruled from 1774 until his deposition in 1792, always had his nails taken care of using these sets.